 Improving Accuracy In Particle Methods Using Null Spaces and Filters|

 C. Gritton, M. Berzins, R. M. Kirby.
-In Proceedings of the IV International Conference on Particle-Based Methods - Fundamentals and Applications, Barcelona, Spain, Edited by E. Onate, M. Bischoff, D.R.J.
-Owen, P. Wriggers, and T. Zohdi, CIMNE, pp. 202-213.
+In Proceedings of the IV International Conference on Particle-Based Methods - Fundamentals and Applications, Barcelona, Spain, Edited by E. Onate and M. Bischoff and D.R.J.
+Owen and P. Wriggers and T. Zohdi, CIMNE, pp. 202-213.
 September, 2015.

 While particle-in-cell type methods, such as MPM, have been very successful in providing solutions to many challenging problems there are some important issues that remain to be resolved with regard to their analysis.
 One such challenge relates to the difference in dimensionality between the particles and the grid points to which they are mapped.
 There exists a non-trivial null space of the linear operator that maps particles values onto nodal values.
 In other words, there are non-zero particle values values that when mapped to the nodes are zero there.
 Given positive mapping weights such null space values are oscillatory in nature.
 The null space may be viewed as a more general form of the ringing instability identified by Brackbill for PIC methods.
 It will be shown that it is possible to remove these null-space values from the solution and so to improve the accuracy of PIC methods, using a matrix SVD approach.
 The expense of doing this is prohibitive for real problems and so a local method is developed for doing this.

-OE Advanced Scientific Computing Advisory Committee (ASCAC) Report: Exascale Computing Initiative Review|
+DOE Advanced Scientific Computing Advisory Committee (ASCAC) Report: Exascale Computing Initiative Review|

 D. Reed, M. Berzins, R. Lucas, S. Matsuoka, R. Pennington, V. Sarkar, V. Taylor.
-2015.
+Note: DOE Report, 2015.

 DOI: DOI 10.2172/1222712